-Effective December 2009, Agreement on Internal Trade (AIT) between the federal, provincial and territorial governments in Canada requires the College to consider all applications foremost under Ontario Labour Mobility Act (OLMA).
+Effective December 2009, the Agreement on Internal Trade (AIT) between the federal, provincial and territorial governments in Canada requires the College to consider all applications foremost under Ontario Labour Mobility Act (OLMA).
 When the College receives an application from a physiotherapist who is currently registered with a similar certificate/license in another Canadian jurisdiction the application is considered under OLMA as follows:

-• Where the registration categories are similar, no new requirements are expected with the exception of a review of previous discipline history and other administrative matters (e.g. fees, form, liability insurance deemed to be substantiall equivalent by the Canadian Alliance of Physiotherapy Regulators --------------------------- ------------------- ---------------------- --------------------------

-• Where the categories of registration are not similar, the College's existing registration requirements apply.
-Applicants who do not apply under OLMA must meet the following registration requirements:

-• An applicant must have completed a degree in physiotherapy from an accredited school in Canada or be

-• The applicant must successfully complete the Physiotherapy Competency Examination
+- Where the registration categories are similar, no new requirements are expected with the exception of a review of previous discipline history and other administrative matters (e.g. fees, form, liability insurance) - Where the categories of registration are not similar, the College's existing registration requirements apply.
+Applicants who do not apply under OLMA must meet the following registration requirements: - An applicant must have completed a degree in physiotherapy from an accredited school in Canada or be deemed to be substantially equivalent by the Canadian Alliance of Physiotherapy Regulators - The applicant must successfully complete the Physiotherapy Competency Examination - The applicant must be reasonably fluent in French or English.
+If they were not educated in either French or

-• The applicant must be reasonably fluent in French or English.
-If they were not educated in either French or English, then they must successfully complete one of the designated language tests.
+English, then they must successfully complete one of the designated language tests.
 The College is involved in a project to develop occupational specific language testing; the pilot is scheduled for completion in 2012.